How to give feedback that motivates & engages

 Make your company’s feedback culture dynamic

-A dynamic feedback culture creates an environment where employees actively work to support colleagues and improve their own performance and skill sets.
+A successful feedback culture creates an environment where employees actively work to support colleagues and improve their own performance and skill sets.
+Modern professionals are craving more feedback, too — our 2023 Workforce Trends report revealed that 3 out of 4 workers want more feedback and recognition from their managers.

 Our platform allows you to exchange private and public feedback with anyone in your organization, help employees turn feedback into development, and access feedback analytics.
-We have an Instant Feedback module for giving ad hoc feedback and praise and a Reviews module for in-depth performance evaluations.
+Our Instant Feedback module is great for giving ad hoc feedback and praise, and our Reviews module is ideal for in-depth performance evaluations.

 This way, you can use feedback to understand your people, boost engagement, and bring clarity to the goals that matter most.